When discussing the method to convert an old Microsoft Word document into the latest file format, it’s important to understand how file formats work.

 Be aware that in the time between Microsoft Office 2007 being released and then the release of each version of Office since, the XML structure of the file extension was also upgraded therefore meaning that any files created in Office 2007 and above, did not have the latest XML structure updates, and therefore causes the compatibility message to appear.

-To be able to use the full functionality of Microsoft Office 2010 or Office 2013 you will still need to convert your file using the method below to add the new XML structure into the file.
+To be able to use the full functionality of Microsoft Office 2013, 2016 or 2019 you will still need to convert your file using the method below to add the new XML structure into the file.

 Convert the file format

-For this exercise I am going to show you how to convert a Word document from Office 2003 file format to the Office 2013 format.
+For this exercise, I am going to show you how to convert a Word document from Office 2003 file format to the Office 2016 format.
 Be aware that it is not as easy as renaming the file to include the X on the end of the extension, you need to use the Convert tool included in the Office programs for the conversion to be successful.

 As part of the conversion process, the original file will be deleted and replaced with the new file in the new format.
 If you are concerned about this then I generally recommend that users make a copy of the original file, in the original format before proceeding with the conversion process.